 Install an application

-If you want the installation to be done at a specific time, then schedule a new Task by navigating to "Tasks", click on "+ Add task", select platform, set type to "Install", choose application and select devices or groups that should receive the application.
+If you want the installation to be done at a specific time, then schedule a new Task by navigating to "Tasks", click on "+ Add task", select Platform, set type to "Install", choose application and select devices or groups that should receive the application.

-Note: The device will download the required installer package using the Internet.
+Note: The device will download the required installer package over the Internet.
 Latest stable version of the application will be installed (unless otherwise stated).
 If it's a multi-language application, a language version matching the language of the underlaying OS is installed (e.g. if MS Windows is Italian, then an Italian version of the application is installed).
 Otherwise an English version is installed.

 Pro-tip macOS: While we've included many of the most relevant applications there are many more you can choose from.
-The Panorama9 Agent supports brew cask packages.
+The P9 Agent supports brew cask packages.
 To list all applications open a terminal and do "p9-brew cask search".
 If you find an application you wish to install then create a Bash script (see below) with the relevant code.

 Uninstall an application

 Applications can be uninstalled by selecting it and clicking on "Uninstall selected".
 You can uninstall it on a specific device or across your network.